 In both the To (Friend's email) and From (Your email) fields, enter your email address.

 Upload the log (zip) file.
-You will receive an email from WeTransfer containing a download link, after successfully uploading the file.
+After successfully uploading the file, you will receive an email from WeTransfer containing a download link.

 As mentioned above, issues that take hours to reproduce or issues that may occur during scheduled overnight scans can be challenging to capture due to the sliding log functionality, where only the latest logs are kept.
 To log issues that take longer/extensive hours: